colelawrence/decipad/apps/docs/docs/quick-start/gallery.md

 sidebar_position: 7
 ---

-# Notebooks Gallery
+# Gallery

 Check out our gallery for inspiration.
 Make a copy of any example and use it to create your own notebook.

 _Insert links to examples here_